 At the end of each semester, each student is ranked according to class on the basis of a 4.0 scale.
-When courses are repeated to allow greater mastery of subject or to make up a failed course, credit will be given only once, with the highest grade being retained.
-Please be advised that repeated courses do not count towards eligibility.
-It is strongly advised that classes repeated to improve a grade only be taken in the summer or early bird to remove the issue of eligibility.
+When courses are repeated to allow greater mastery of a subject or to make up a failed course, credit will be given only once with the highest grade being retained.